mattmakai/fullstackpython.com/source/content/pages/05-data/05-postgresql.markdown

 architecture.

-## Connecting to a database with Python
+## Connecting to PostgreSQL with Python
-To work with a relational database using Python you need to use a database driver, which is also referred to as a database connector.
+To work with relational databases in Python you need to use a database driver, which is also referred to as a database connector.
 The most common driver library for working with PostgreSQL is [psycopg2](http://initd.org/psycopg/).